Easvanthi2306/DATABASE-BACKUP-AND-RECOVERY/README.md

 MENTOR: NEELA SANTHOSH KUMAR

 DESCRIPTION:

+Task-4:DATABASE-BACKUP-AND-RECOVERY
-Task-4:This task focuses on simulating a typical backup and recovery workflow using SQL for a relational database.
+This task focuses on simulating a typical backup and recovery workflow using SQL for a relational database.
 It is designed to demonstrate how data can be safely backed up and restored in the event of accidental data loss or system failure.
 Although actual backup utilities like mysqldump or PostgreSQL's pg_dump are used in production environments, this simulation uses SQL queries to conceptually replicate those steps.

 The process starts by creating an orders table that holds transactional data.
 This table includes five columns: order_id, customer_name, product, quantity, and order_date.
 These fields represent a simplified version of an e-commerce or retail order management system.